 St Fagans National Museum of History

 Just outside Cardiff, St Fagans National Museum of History is the perfect place to start a tour of South Wales.
 Two new galleries tell the story of Wales and its people, and there are 100 acres of outdoor space with original Welsh buildings relocated from their original sites each telling a story of life in Wales.
-Adventure Travel service number 320 runs there daily from Cardiff.
+Cardiff Bus service 32 runs there daily.

 Interior of Pen-rhiw Unitarian Chapel.